SystemsApproach/private5g/software/start.rst

 the microservices that implement Aether.
 Output from Ksniff can then be fed into `Wireshark <https://www.wireshark.org/>`__.

-To install the Ksniff plugin on the server running Aether, you need to first install ``krew``, the Kubernetes plugin manager.
+To install the Ksniff plugin on the machine running Aether, you need to first install ``krew``, the Kubernetes plugin manager.
 Instructions on doing that can be found `online
 <https://krew.sigs.k8s.io/docs/user-guide/setup/install/>`__.
 Once